 You can find my delicious recipe for birthday cake energy balls using pearl powder over here!
 I also discuss pearl powder in much more detail too.

 Most of the benefits associated with Lion's Mane has to do with its impact on cognitive health.
 What is known as Nerve Growth Factor (NGF) helps regenerate and protect brain tissue.
 My favourite brands are Four Sigmatic (code holisticfoodie for 10% off) and Sun Potion.

 Used for thousands of years in Chinese medicine, this herb is excellent at helping to increase sex drive and sperm count in men.
 It also contains zinc, which is a great mineral for skin health as well.
-I use and recommend Sun Potion.
-You can use my code HOLISTICFOODIE10 to save 10% at The Detox Market.

 You can find the recipe for these superfood chocolate squares I created using he shou wu over here!